LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[MINING-A]] - No Title
 - [[MIXBASE-DOCUMENTATION]] - No Title
 - [[MMS-POST-IDEAS]] - No Title
+- [[MMS7CheapThingsInTheChickenNugget]] - How the chicken represents our economy perfectly
 - [[MMSAtWhoseCostVisual]] - No Title
 - [[MMSBigTechA]] - Isn’t it wild that we haven’t heard Mark Zuckerberg or Elon Musk talk about their understanding of friendship and community?
 - [[MMSCapitalismA]] - Difference and division are core-components of capitalist thriving